PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 08:14:56
+Last updated: 2024-04-06 08:15:29
-Random Quote: There is one problem with success.
-Not everyone can handle it. - Walt Breslin
+Random Quote: When you play the game of thrones, you win or you die.
+There is no middle ground.  -  Cersei Lannister